Alexander Pirovskih: Arrest and trial

 Pirovskih was soon identified by law enforcement authorities as the murderer, but there was no evidence against him.
-Some time later, he was arrested and readily confessed, showing the burial place of Gerasimova and her children's bodies, as well confessing to the two other murders and numerous instances of fraud.
+Sometime later, he was arrested and readily confessed, showing the burial place of Gerasimova and her children's bodies, as well as confessing to the two other murders and numerous instances of fraud.
 In January 2003, the Chelyabinsk Regional Court sentenced Alexander Pirovskih to life imprisonment in a special regime penal colony.
 The Supreme Court of Russia upheld the verdict.
 Currently, Pirovskih is serving his sentence in the Black Dolphin Prison, in Orenburg Oblast.